Iowa Woo: Changes

 On January 14, 2025, head coach Mook Zimmerman had announced his resignation as head coach of the Woo.
 Mere days later, on January 23, they introduced Victor Mann as their new head coach.

+For the 2026 season, the team relocated to the UNI-Dome on the University of Northern Iowa campus in Cedar Falls, Iowa.

 Roster

 The Woo hosted the team's first tryout on December 9, 2023.
 The team's second tryout was on March 2, 2024.

 On February 23, 2024 the Woo signed their franchise's first player, Ellis Lankster.